greatxue/coding_language/cpp_tut/5_cpp_container.md

 It is possible to create **nested** vectors, but the spaces around the inner type parameter are necessary, in case it is recognized as the extraction operator`>>` .

-For example, it represents a two-dimensional vector of characters, as
+For example, declare a two-dimensional vector of characters as

 ```cpp
 Vector< Vector<char> > nestedVector;
 ```

-The type parameter can be any C++ type.
+The type parameter can be of any C++ type.
 The following definition to represent a list of chess positions (a three-dimensional vector):

 ```cpp
 Vector< Grid<char> > chessPositions;